Martenfur/FmodForFoxes/README.md

 to do so, and probably won't have for a long time.
 As for UWP and Apple platforms, I just don't care about them enough.

-If you want to be a hero and expand the library with any of those platfrorms yourself - contact me and we'll figure something out. ; - )
+If you want to be a hero and expand the library with any of those platforms yourself - contact me and we'll figure something out. ; - )